-A list of courses is published in the Horological Journal each month and can be viewed on the BHI website; there is an annual programme with popular courses being offered more than once.
-Whether you wish to learn the basic skills required to service a quartz watch or master the repair of platform escapements there is likely to be a course to guide your learning.
+You will also find details of current courses in the Horological Journal (HJ) and on the BHI website link - https://bhi.co.uk/training-education/short-courses/ The programme often includes popular courses which are offered more than once each year.
+Whether you wish to learn the basic skills required to service a simple timepiece or master the repair of platform escapements, there is likely to be a course to guide your learning.

-Branch Meetings
+14.02 BHI Branch Meetings

-Although the opportunities for overseas students are limited, there are over twenty branches of the Institute in the United Kingdom.
-Branches are not directed by the Council or staff of the Institute but rely on the enthusiasm of committed members to arrange a programme of evening lectures, demonstrations, visits and displays.
-Branch programmes are published in the Horological Journal and on the BHI web site, and there is the added benefit that you can make contacts and learn from others in a friendly atmosphere.
+Although the opportunities for overseas students are limited, there are many branches of the Institute in the UK.
+Branches are not directed by the BHI Board or staff, but rely on the enthusiasm of committed members to arrange a programme of evening lectures, demonstrations, visits and displays.
+Branch programmes are published in the HJ and on the BHI web site.
+Supporting your local Branch has the added benefit that you make contacts and learn from others in a friendly atmosphere.

-The Horological Journal
+14.03 The Horological Journal (HJ)

-Published monthly, the Horological Journal includes a wide range of articles and caters for the interests of the majority of members.
-This Distance Learning Course provides the backbone for study but a broad knowledge of horology is desirable.
-Whether your enthusiasm is for classic watches or longcase clocks there are high quality articles written by authors with specialist knowledge.
+Published monthly, the HJ includes a wide range of articles and endeavors to cater for all member interests.
+The BHI DLC provides the comprehensive study material, and the HJ helps members develop a broad knowledge of horology, keeping up to date with latest trends.
+Whether your enthusiasm is for classic watches, longcase clocks, turret clocks or advanced time measurement the HJ is likely to carry high quality articles written by authors with specialist knowledge in your field of interest.

-Once you have completed the course, the Horological Journal makes a valuable contribution to your Continuing Professional Development (CPD).
+When you have successfully completed the course, the HJ provides an important part of your Continuing Professional Development (CPD).